 A careless driver seriously injured Derrik Amaral, and his original doctors thought he would never use his legs again.
-Proving them wrong, Derrik has learned to use his muscles to take controlled steps, all while improving his posture and increasing his walking speed.
-He now uses only a walker at home, no longer needing his wheelchair.
+Proving them wrong, Derrik has learned to use his legs to take controlled steps, all while improving his posture and increasing his walking speed.
+These improvements have taken him from being confined solely to a wheelchair to also being able to walk within his home using a walker.